intermezzio/2020-personal-site/content/experience/about/_index.md

 date: 2018-11-28T15:14:39+10:00
 ---

 My name is Andrew Mascillaro, and I am an engineering student at Olin College of Engineering.
 Most of my engineering experience is software-based, although I have experinces in multiple engineering fields.
-Some of my personal hobbies and extracurriculars include playing chess and frisbee.
+Some of my personal hobbies and extracurriculars include chess and speed memorization.

 ### Contact